ettom/tvh/README.md

 • `p` - displays the name of the previously watched episode <br/>
 • `n` - displays the name of the next episode <br/>
 • `f` - opens the directory of the episode in a file manager <br/>
+• `d` - deletes the entry from the history

 ## Configuration
 Edit the core/config.h file and build the program.